derekmt12/derekndavis.com/posts/multiple-react-roots-in-angularjs.md

 ---
-title: 'Multiple React Roots'
+title: 'Multiple React Roots in AngularJS'
+subtitle:
-subtitle: 'Managing multiple React root components in an incremental migration'
+  'Managing multiple React root components in an incremental migration'
 seriesName: 'Migration to React Series'
 seriesSubtitle: 'Convert your AngularJS app to React'
 seriesId: 'migration-to-react'
 sequence: 4
 date: '2020-01-01'
-tags: ['react', 'javascript']

 image: 'zach-reiner-hW11fwjzVfA-unsplash.jpg'
 imageAltText: 'tree roots in front of a waterfall'